- Introduction

 Introduction

 For most of us, time is an organizing principle that comes into play in our daily lives.
 Time can be measured by standard intervals such as seconds, minutes, and hours (Reichenbach 24).
 In the past, present, and the future, events are noted or remembered based on the time of their occurrence.
 For centuries, scholars have been studying the aspects of time with the aim of incorporating its notion into respective measuring systems.
 In history, questions related to time have been thorny issues for most scientists and scholars.
-Ancient Greek studies reveal that Greek primeval philosophers focused a lot of their time analyzing the concepts of eternity, religion and time.
-At one time, Angelus Silesius, a Greek philosopher, believed that time could be suspended with the help of mental powers.
-This paper focuses on the perspectives of time in the following books Cat’s Eye by Margaret Atwood, Mrs Dalloway by Virginia Woolf, The Time and the Conways by JB Priestley, and The Dragon by Ray Bradbury.

 At approximately 3500 B.C., it is alleged that the Sumerians had developed calendars.
 Historians believe that the Sumerians were the first human beings to develop calendars.
 Sumerian calendars consisted of twelve months.
 Each of these months comprised of thirty days.
 By 2600 B.C., the Egyptians had developed solar-based calendars (Wells & Patrick 12).
-Egyptians calendar comprised of 365 days.
+Egyptian calendar comprised of 365 days.
 According to this calendar, a year commenced with the appearance of the Sirius star in the sky.
 The appearance of this star coincided with the flooding of River Nile.
-It should be noted that during the ancient time each society developed their own calendar based on their own understanding of the universe.
+It should be noted that during the ancient time, each society developed their own calendar based on their own understanding of the universe.
 As such, the number of days making up a week varied from one society to another and from one region to the other.
 The current 7-day week was adopted during the A.D.
 200.

-Perspective of time from the book Cat’s Eye by Margaret Atwood
+Perspective of Time From the Book Cat’s Eye by Margaret Atwood

 In her book Cat’s Eye, Atwood describes time as a dimension rather than a line (Atwood 1).
 From relativity theory, human beings can travel forth and back in time with the help of time machines.
 Using this concept, in his book, Atman personifies a character by the name Elaine.
 Elaine returns to her native city after 50 years.
 When she returns, the author notes, “In the city, she was impressed by the changes that had taken place since she was away” (Atwood 23).
 By taking the readers back in time through the character’s events and thoughts, Atwood was invoking the features of time that can be exploited by human beings through time travelling machines.
 Based on this, it is apparent that the author believes in the relativity theory.

-In the book, the author portrayed a terrifying scenario where time is noted by demonstration of paper pumpkins and tulips (Atwood 34).
-From the scenario, the future was marked by feminine mysteries.
-Through this scenario, the author was illustrating the evolution of knowledge of time in the human history.
-During the ancient times, our ancestors relied on physical natural features such as the stars, sun, and the moon for their daily time keeping (Wells & Patrick 2).
 During these eras, the position of the heavenly bodies could be interpreted to tell the time of the day or year.
 For instance, our ancestors knew that it was daytime when the sun was directly positioned over their heads.
 On the other hand, they knew that it was nigh time when the sun disappeared in the west.
 Equally, our ancestors determined seasonal time by noting the moon cycles and the positions of the sun in the sky.
 As time passed by, our ancestors were capable to forecast time and seasons with accuracy.
 Over time, knowledge of time evolved leading to the development of the current calendars and the current time measuring tools.

 Equally, Atwood suggests that if human beings can curve space they can also curve time.
 From the theory of relativity, he postulates that if humanity had super genius brains they could develop time machines that could enable them to travel faster than the speed of light.
 According to Atwood, these machines can enable us to travel forth and back in time.
 Through this concept, we can be able to exist in more than two places at a time.
 In the book, Atwood suggests that his brother who always wore a maroon sweater and spent a lot of time standing on his head inspired his thoughts about time.
 When Atwood inquired him for the reasons behind his behaviour, his brother informed him that his acts were meant to trigger a lot of blood into his brain for nourishment.
 Through this inquiry, his brother movement away from the vagueness of words inspired him.